jantons/ar-app-i-like-digital/README.md

 ## Narrator Voice

-This application also has narrative mode which requires two phones running with unity application and one has to select receiver and other has to select sender mode after opening the application than communication channel will be open till application life cycle or till narrator don’t leave the channel.
+This application also has narrative mode which requires two phones running with unity application and one has to select receiver and other has to select sender mode after opening the application than communication channel will be open till application life cycle or till narrator don√ït leave the channel.
 For this purpose, VIVOX plugin has been used.

 ## 3d Audio